What is an S Corporation and How Can it Benefit Me?

 A legal structure is the form the business operates under, whether a formal entity – corporation, LLC (limited liability company), etc, or a “non entity” – sole proprietorship, or general partnership.

-A tax structure is how the business is taxed.
+A tax structure (or tax treatment) is how the business is taxed.
 Here are some default tax structures:

 Sole proprietorship, partnership, LLC: profits and losses “pass through” to owners, and owners pay the tax as individuals.
 Profits are subject to self-employment tax.